wes-w-z-h/fried-fuse/README.md

 ## Usage

-Information on how to use the project.
+Information on how to use the project:

+Rails version: 7.1.2

-To fire the server run
+To fire the server run:
 ```
 rails s -p 3001
 ```

-For frontend
+To start the frontend server run:
 ```
 yarn start
 ```

 To open the console
 ```
 rails c
 ```